 - After roasting a chicken, add the chicken bones, scraps, and drippings from the roasting pan into an 8 quart stockpot.
-Add one chopped onion and enough water to cover the bones.
+Add one chopped onion and enough water to cover the bones, about halfway full.

 - Bring the contents to a boil then turn the heat down to low and allow to simmer for 4 hours, skimming any foam off the top as needed.

 - Strain the liquid into a second pot, retaining the bones.